lfn-cnti/bestpractices/user-stories/configuration-best-practices.md

 API server configuration enables versatile configuration of audit logs which can be delivered to a file or a webhook.
 See `--audit-log-path` or `--audit-policy-file` configuration.
 ### API authorization configuration
 Kubernetes API server supports multiple authorization plug-ins:
-* Attribute-Based Access Control (ABAC) mode allows you to configure policies per user.
-The configuration is done using local files of the API server.
+* Attribute-Based Access Control (ABAC) allows you to configure fine-grained access control policies per user, environment or resource attributes.
+The ABAC policies are specified in files; can't be managed using APIs.
 This means that in order to change these policies, the operator needs to be able to access these files.
 * Role-based access control (RBAC) mode allows you to configure `Role` objects and grant them authorizations while enabling them to be associated with users and groups via `RoleBinding` objects.
 These objects are Kubernetes API objects as opposed to ABAC policies.
 * Webhook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint and practically defer access control decisions to a non-K8s entity
 * Node authorization is a special-purpose authorization mode that specifically authorizes API requests made by Kubelets.